 To protect yourself against phishing, follow these basic guidelines:

-- Be wary of emails asking for confidential information—especially of a financial nature.
+- Be wary of emails asking for confidential information, especially passwords or anything of a financial nature.
 Legitimate organizations will never request sensitive information via email.

-- Don’t get pressured into providing sensitive information.
+- Don’t allow yourself to be pressured into providing sensitive information.
 Phishers like to use scare tactics, and may threaten to disable an account or delay services until you update certain information.
-Be sure to contact the merchant directly to confirm the authenticity of their request.
+Be sure to contact the merchant via another method to confirm the authenticity of their request.